All that international businesses should know to sell in China, eCommerce platforms, distribution, supermarkets, Regulation, China business culture.

 RED concept is focused around UGC (users generated content), more precisely product reviews – shopping notes.
 The platform is a dream come true for Kols who have naturally conquered the platform.

 80+% of RED users are women from first tiers cities.
 The app has its own marketplace and strong logistic services.
-It also displays shorts videos and influencers can add hyperlinks to platforms such as Tmall, Weibo, or Taobao.
+It also displays short videos and influencers can add hyperlinks to platforms such as Tmall, Weibo, or Taobao.

 Learn more about Selling on the Little red book

 We won’t get into details for every Chinese e-commerce platform that exists ( JD.com, Suning, Kaola.com), however, we strongly suggest you have a look at our eCommerce-related blog posts if you are not familiar with them yet.
+This company is listed in China and has Chinese stocks.

 Use Branding to Increase your Sales in China